Virdfell17/Virdfell17/README.md

 # Acquaintance
 ### Hi there, my name is Aliia
-#### I am a physicist, vegan, volunteer and a person who is looking for a profession that he will enjoy.
+#### I am a physicist, vegan, volunteer and a person who is looking for a profession that I will enjoy.

 Skills: VMAT / IMRT / Jira / SDLC and STLC / API testing / MySQL

-- 🌱 I’m currently learning Thai and try to improve my English in order to feel better and more comfortable in a new country
+- I’m currently learning Thai and try to improve my English in order to feel better and more comfortable in a new country
 - 📫 How to reach me: al.suleymanova3@gmail.com